When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 In addition, synthetics go through more processing than conventional brands, which is done to remove impurities that can increase pollution or reduce lifespan.

-They also tend to include a greater amount of additives.
+They also tend to include a greater amount of higher-quality additives.
 Unconventional lubricants are generally manufactured to deliver the best possible performance.

 A bottle of synthetic oil will cost you more than the same quantity of conventional motor oil.
 They’re also lighter than their conventional counterparts, which is useful when the temperature drops.